mayurgaud/react-test/README.md

 Requirements for this project are taken from the `React Assessment 07-2016.pdf` shared by client.

-This test has been done by developer `Mayur`.
+Developer `Mayur` has done this test.

 ## Technology Stack
 1. React